A view of greenery on University of Waterloo campus in the fall

 Perceived impact on the SDGs

 CEE offers a voluntary SDGs at Work activity to students and supervisors.
-The activity supports learning more about the SDGs and how to operationalize them.
-The offering includes an introductory webinar, activity package and an experience debrief to wrap up the activity.
+The activity supports learning more about the SDGs and how to engage with them.
+The offering includes an introductory webinar, activity package and experience debrief to wrap up the activity.
 Students and supervisors who participate gain a deeper understanding of the SDGs while forming a strong working relationship.
+At the end of the experience students and supervisors are asked an optional question about which SDG did the student’s work advance.

 Employer impact

 Table 1.
-Employer SDG Responses from Student Performance Evaluations (Spring 2023)
+Employer SDG Responses from Student Performance Evaluations (Spring and Fall 2023)

 Supervisors were asked to select the main SDGs they believe their student impacted during their work term.
 Multiple SDGs could be selected.
-The most SDGs selected were SDG 3 good health and well-being, SDG 8 decent work and economic growth, and SDG 9 industry, innovation and infrastructure.
+66% of respondents reported impact of their student's work on atleast 1 SDG.

 Student impact

 Table 2.
-Student SDG responses from Work Term Recap form (Spring 2023)
+Student SDG responses from Work Term Recap form (Spring and Fall 2023)

 Students were asked to select the SDGs they believe they impacted during their work term.
 Multiple SDGs could be selected.
-The most SDGs selected were SDG 9 industry, innovation and infrastructure, SDG 10 reduced inequalities, and SDG 15 life on land.
+58% of students reported impact of their student's work on at least 1 SDG.

-Her work supported SDG 7 affordable and clean energy and SDG 13 climate action.
+Chaturani's work supported SDG 7 affordable and clean energy and SDG 12 responsible consumption and production.

 Line divider